How to Organize Image Licenses, Permissions, and Source Notes

 What is the difference between a source note and a permission record?

 A source note explains where the image came from and what was visible at the time you found it.
 A permission record documents the authority to use the image.
-In short, source notes help establish provenance, while permission records establish legal use.
+Source notes establish provenance; permission records establish legal use.

 Do I need a record for public domain images?

 Yes.
-Public domain status can still be disputed, misread, or limited by site terms.
+Public domain status can still be disputed, misunderstood, or limited by site terms.
 Record the basis for the public domain claim, the source you consulted, and the date you checked it.
-That makes future review easier.

 How detailed should image licenses be in the log?

 Detailed enough to prevent confusion later.
-At minimum, record the license type, source, rights holder, attribution requirements, and any restrictions.
-If the license text is available, keep a copy or a direct reference.
+At minimum, record the license type, source, rights holder, attribution requirements, and restrictions.
+If possible, keep a copy or direct reference to the license text.

 What should I do if I cannot find the original source?